Important Updates

 • Dependent work rights.
 Dependent children of certain permit holders are now granted work rights upon reaching 16 years of age without the need to obtain a separate Employment Permit.
 This policy – which sees affected individuals being registered on a Stamp 1G permission as opposed to a Stamp 3 permission – only applies where the child is a dependent of a Critical Skills Employment Permit, General Employment Permit or Intra-Corporate Transferee Irish Employment Permit holder, or a Researcher on Hosting Agreement.
 This change in status is automatic.
 Affected individuals do not need to apply for it at the Registration Office or apply for a new Irish Residence Permit card.
 Additionally, when reapplying for residence status, affected individuals will be automatically issued an Irish Residence Permit with Stamp 1G conditions.

 • Increased financial threshold requirements for adult children.
-The financial threshold for a single dependent adult child for any type of sponsor (regardless their permit type) is now EUR 92,789 per year – up from EUR 91,000.
+The financial threshold for a single dependent adult relative for any type of sponsor (regardless their permit type) is now EUR 92,789 per year – up from EUR 91,000 (which only applied for elderly parents).

 Background

-The reforms aim to align Ireland’s migration policies with other EU Member States, with a view to adopting the EU’s Family Reunification Directive at a later stage.
+The Irish government has noted that these reforms aim to align Ireland’s migration policies with other EU Member States, with a view to adopting the EU’s Family Reunification Directive at a later stage.

 Looking ahead

-Although the law is in immediate effect, further regulations are expected to be announced in the future which may modify the current scope of certain new thresholds (for instance, changing the scope of what qualifies as “suitable accommodation”).
+Although the policy is in immediate effect, further details are expected to be announced in the future which may modify the current scope of certain new thresholds (for instance, clarifying the scope of what qualifies as “suitable accommodation”).

 This alert is for informational purposes only.
 If you have any questions, please contact the global immigration professional with whom you work at Fragomen.